How to Prevent Creative Fatigue In Paid Social Ads

 Both types affect Meta, TikTok, and other paid social platforms, though the speed at which fatigue sets in varies by platform and audience size.

 When fatigue sets in, the algorithm notices declining engagement signals and deprioritizes your ads.
-Reach shrinks, costs rise, and efficiency tanks—often faster than brands expect.
+This triggers a cascade:

 Fighting ad fatigue is a proactive discipline, not a reactive scramble.
 By the time you see CPA spike 30-40%, you're already behind.